Ast3risk-ops/website/content/Blog/moving-to-blowfish/index.md

 You can find more icon sets at [Icones](https://icones.js.org).

+### Comments

+Adding comments is quite easy.
+For this example, I will be using [giscus](https://giscus.app), a comment system powered by github discussions used on this site.

+After setting everything up and obtaining your script snippet, just paste it into a new file called `comments.html` in <mark>layouts/partials</mark>.
+Then, edit <mark>params.toml</mark>  and set `article.showComments` to `true`.

 ## My opinion

 Compared to my old blog theme, this is missing certain shortcodes or features but it has everything I need and looks a million times better.
 It's also a framework to build basic pages for an actual site, not just for a blog.

 I've been able to use this to make a decent site that's more than a blog or a <abbr title="Link In Bio, think Linktree, solo.to or bio.link">LIB</abbr> site, while being simple to edit and maintain and looking good.
 I can edit content in local markdown editors (Markdown CMSes like Decap I find weird and unnecessary), license it myself and have full control over my content, all while keeping a modern appearance.

+It also gets people to ask if I made this myself because nobody checks the footer. {{< figure src="tro.webp" class="emoji" nozoom=true  >}}

+It's a hell of a lot more professional, and it *works*.

 [^1]: Congo Scheme Colours: {{< swatches "#71717a" "#8b5cf6" "#d946ef" >}}